 Year marks shall be determined in accordance with the rules for each instructional programme.

-Notwithstanding Rule G15, where a student fails a subject which he registered for after I January 1990 his year/semester mark is valid for one further consecutive main examination in that subject.
-In addition, where a student fails a subject, and is granted a supplementary examination, his year semester mark is valid for that supplementary examination.
+Notwithstanding Rule G15, where a student fails a subject which he registered for after 1 January 1990 his year/semester mark is valid for one further consecutive main examination in that subject.